 If you're a qualifying EU resident, we may collect a Value-Added Tax (VAT) along with your subscription payments.
 If you’re exempt, you can enter your VAT Registration Number (also known as a VAT ID) to confirm your exemption status.

 Tip: For help collecting VAT using Squarespace Commerce, visit Collecting VAT or GST.

 VAT and Squarespace pricing

-- Domain purchases or renewals
+- Domain purchases, renewals, or transfers

 - Getty Images purchases